-As a reflection of how my own views have gradually changed since I began to invest years ago, I'd like to take a look first at the more cautious approach to money and then take this up a gear at a time.
+As a reflection of how my own views have gradually changed since I began to invest years ago, I'd like to take a look first at the more cautious approach to money and then take this up a gear at a time, to arrive at a position of using 100% of other people's money.
 It is for you to decide where you feel comfortable on this continuum and recognise that your views may change over time.
 Handling money is a skill and, rather like the skill of driving, it is best to start slowly until you are sure of your ability to go faster!